Cloudxtreme/LEMP/loadbalance/README.md

 #

-This conf is used to use nginx as a very efficient HTTP load balancer to distribute traffic to several application servers.
+# Discription

-This conf is used on the distibutor machine which used detect the trafiic requests and distibute the requests to the real web servers.
+- This conf is used to use nginx as a very efficient HTTP load balancer to distribute traffic to several application servers.

-There are different load balancing mechanisms:
+- This conf is used on the distibutor machine which used detect the trafiic requests and distibute the requests to the real web servers.

-round-robin — requests to the application servers are distributed in a round-robin fashion, least-connected — next request is assigned to the server with the least number of active connections, ip-hash — a hash-function is used to determine what server should be selected for the next request (based on the client’s IP address).
+There are different load balancing mechanisms: round-robin — requests to the application servers are distributed in a round-robin fashion, least-connected — next request is assigned to the server with the least number of active connections, ip-hash — a hash-function is used to determine what server should be selected for the next request (based on the client’s IP address).